 On the outskirts of Niagara-on-the-Lakes downtown is Fort George.
 If you’re looking for things to do with your friends – start here at the Niagara River Recreation Trail.
 This 53 km trail is perfect for fall hikes, biking, walking, and scootering and offers plenty of picnic tables along the way for rest and taking in the beautiful scenery.
 You will also find a winery or farm stand open along the way!

-For a panoramic view of the river and surrounding landscape, stop at Queenston Heights.
-This park is perfect for families looking for a place to play, rest and take in the fall colours in Ontario, Canada!
+For a panoramic view of the fall colours on the river and surrounding landscape, stop at Queenston Heights.
+This park is perfect for families looking for a place to play, rest and take in the fall colours in Niagara!
 Experience the colour changing trees with a hike down the scenic trails, or spend the day playing at the playground.
 Don’t forget to enjoy a picnic overlooking Niagara or savour a meal at the on-site sit-down restaurant.
 Little heads up, there is a fee to park.

-Further Reading: Love suspension bridges?
-Check out our list of the 12 Most Beautiful Bridges in Ontario.
+Looking for a suspension bridge near me?
+Check out our list of the 12 Most Beautiful Suspension Bridges in Ontario.

-Blue Mountain is equally stunning in the fall.
+Blue Mountains is equally stunning in the fall.
 Hike the trails or take the gondola to the top for breathtaking views of the fall colours that blanket the hills and valleys below.
-Time your visit for the weekend of October 12th.
+Time your visit for the weekend of October 10th.
 Not only will you experience fall foliage in Ontario, but you can also attend the Apple Harvest Fest celebrations, a free event!

 For a family-friendly adventure, a short drive to Collingwood’s 420-foot-long suspension bridge will leave you breathless.
 The views of Georgian Bay and its surroundings are awe-inspiring.
 Prepare to take in views of the fall canopy 82 feet above the forest floor.
 Now that’s worth the Ontario travel!